lirm/aeron-go/archive/README.md

  * Expand testing
  * Review locking decision.
 Adding lock/unlock in archive is simple.
  * Ephemeral port usage
- * The archive state is bogus
+ * The current archive state is bogus
- * 58 FIXMEs
+ * 60 FIXMEs
  * AuthConnect, Challenge/Response
  * Improve the Error handling
  * OnAvailableCounter: Not supported yet?
 This is going to matter I think
   * See also RecordingIdFromCounter
  * Defaults settings and setting
+  * I think we should be able to load a 'Settings' into the library after initialization.
  * RecordingEvent Handler and Recording Admin (detach segment etc)
  * Clean up and initial upstream push